telerik/blazor-docs/components/fileselect/events.md

 ## OnRemove

-The `OnRemove` fires when a file has been removed from the list of selected files (by clicking the `x` icon or pressing `Del` key).
+The `OnRemove` fires when a file has been removed from the list of selected files either by clicking the **x** icon or by pressing the `Del` key.

 The event handler receives a [`FileSelectEventArgs` object](#fileselectfileinfo).
 As the FileSelect component allows deleting one item at a time, the collection contains only one `FileSelectFileInfo` object (the deleted one).

->caption Handle the OnRemove event of the FileSelect
+>caption Handling the `OnRemove` event of the FileSelect

 ````CSHTML
 @*Handle the OnRemove event of the FileSelect to access and delete the uploaded files*@